mitoni/obcarcassi/src/pages/teaching.md

 ---
 ## Lead Instructor Experience
 ### 2024
 #### “3D Printed Earth – HACKATHON”.
 Columbia GSAPP Master’s students.
-With Prof. Dr. Lola Ben-Alon and Prof. Dr. Shiho Kawashima.
-At Carleton Laboratory (Columbia Engineering).
+With Prof. Dr. Lola Ben-Alon and Prof. Dr. Shiho Kawashima.<br/>At Carleton Laboratory (Columbia Engineering).
 Role: Lead Instructor during five days workshop:
 - Supervised and trained master students in digital fabrication and during the 3D printing sessions
 - Supervised students during the design phase to assure the printability of 3D models
 - Defined the extrudable material mixtures (in terms of earth, natural fibers and biopolymers) used during the workshop
 - Prepared the Grasshopper script to generate the GCODE for 3D-printing with the SCARA Elite v2 robotic arm.

 ### 2023
 #### “Circular Materials scouting”.
-MRAC students.
-At Master Material Balance Design: Digital techniques and circular innovations in architecture (Politecnico di Milano).
+MRAC students.<br/>At Master Material Balance Design: Digital techniques and circular innovations in architecture (Politecnico di Milano).
 Role: Faculty member
 - Prepared lectures on the most used construction materials in terms of their origin, processes, sustainability and availability
 - Advised on the material selection phase of the students’ annual project

 ### 2022
-#### "Material stories - between metrics and narrative”.
-MRAC01 students At IAAC- Institute for Advanced Architecture of Catalonia.
+#### "Material stories - between metrics and narrative”.<br/>MRAC01 students At IAAC- Institute for Advanced Architecture of Catalonia.
 Role: Faculty member
 - Prepared lectures on the most used construction materials in terms of their origin, processes, sustainability metrics and availability
 - Moderate on  the “material debate” among students

 ### 2022
 #### “Material Balance Design and Sustainable Products”.
-MRAC students.
-At SOS School of Sustainability master’s in Design for Sustainability.
+MRAC students.<br/>At SOS School of Sustainability master’s in Design for Sustainability.
 Role: Faculty member
 - Prepared lectures on materiality and textures of construction materials

 ### Teaching Assistant